CloudLabs-MOC/mslearn-fabric/Instructions/Labs/04-ingest-pipeline-new.md

     ![Account-manager-start](./Images/new_data1.png)

-    >**Note:** You can also navigate to your Lakehouse by clicking your workspace and selecting the Lakehouse.
+    >📌**Note:** You can also navigate to your Lakehouse by clicking your workspace and selecting the Lakehouse.

 ## Task 2: Create a notebook